 Here's a quick project from last weekend.
-I swear I wasn't going to do another lace-up detail but it just kind of happened.
+I swear I wasn't going to do another lace-up detail but it just happened.

 TOOLS: